Qatar: Demographics

 The number of people in Qatar fluctuates considerably depending on the season, since the country relies heavily on migrant labour.
-In early 2017, Qatar's total population was 2.6 million, with foreigners making up a vast majority of Qatar's population.
-Only 313,000 of the population (12%) were Qatari citizens, while the remaining 2.3 million (88%) were expatriates.
+In 2020, the population was over 2.8 million, with foreigners making up a vast majority.
+Only around 340,000 (12%) were Qatari citizens, while the remaining 2.5 million were expatriates.

-The combined number of South Asians (from the countries of the Indian subcontinent including Sri Lanka) by themselves represent over 1.5 million people (60%) of Qatar's population.
-Among these, Indians are the largest community, numbering 650,000 in 2017, followed by 350,000 Nepalis, 280,000 Bangladeshis, 145,000 Sri Lankans, and 125,000 Pakistanis.
-The contingent of expatriates which are not of South Asian origin represent around 28% of Qatar's population, of which the largest group is 260,000 Filipinos and 200,000 Egyptians, plus many other nationalities (including nationals of other Arab countries, Europeans, etc.).
+According to a report from 2017, the combined number of South Asians (from the countries of the Indian subcontinent including Sri Lanka) represented over 1.5 million people (60%).
+Among these, Indians were the largest community, numbering 650,000 in 2017, followed by 350,000 Nepalese, 280,000 Bangladeshis, 145,000 Sri Lankans, and 125,000 Pakistanis.
+The contingent of expatriates who were not of South Asian origin represented around 28% of Qatar's population, of which the largest group is 260,000 Filipinos and 200,000 Egyptians, plus many other nationalities (including nationals of other Arab countries, Europeans, etc.).

-Qatar's first demographic records date back to 1892, and were conducted by Ottoman governors in the region.
-Based on this census, which includes only the residents in cities, the total population in 1892 was 9,830.
+Qatar's first demographic records date back to 1892, conducted by Ottoman governors in the region.
+Based on this census, which includes only the residents in cities, the population in 1892 was 9,830.

-The 2010 census recorded the total population at 1,699,435.
-In January 2013, the Qatar Statistics Authority estimated the country's population at 1,903,447, of which 1,405,164 were males and 498,283 females.
 At the time of the first census, held in 1970, the population was 111,133.
-The population has tripled in the decade to 2011, up from just over 600,000 people in 2001, leaving Qatari nationals as less than 15% of the total population.
+The 2020 census recorded the total population at 2,846,118, of which 2,034,518 were males and 811,600 females.
 The influx of male labourers has skewed the gender balance, and women are now just one-quarter of the population.

-Projections released by the Qatar Statistical Authority indicate that the total population of Qatar could reach 2.8 million by 2020.
-Qatar's National Development Strategy (2011–16) had estimated that the country's population would reach 1.78m in 2013, 1.81m in 2014, 1.84m in 2015 and 1.86m in 2016 – the yearly growth rate being merely 2.1%.
-But the country's population has soared to 1.83 million by the end of 2012, showing 7.5% growth over the previous year.
-Qatar's total population hit a record high of 2.46 million in November 2015, an increase of 8.5% from the previous year, far exceeding official projections.
+Languages

+Arabic is the official language, with Qatari Arabic being the local dialect.
+Qatari Sign Language is the language of the native Qatari deaf community.
+English is commonly used as a second language, and a rising lingua franca, especially in commerce, to the extent that steps are being taken to try to preserve Arabic from English's encroachment.
+English is particularly useful for communication with Qatar's large expatriate community.
+In the medical community, and in situations such as the training of nurses to work in Qatar, English acts as a lingua franca.
+Reflecting the multicultural make-up of the country, many other languages are also spoken, including Malayalam, Persian, Baluchi, Brahui, Hindi, Urdu, Pashto, Kannada, Tamil, Telugu, Nepali, Sinhalese, Bengali, Tagalog, Tulu and Indonesian.